-How to Capitalise on Your Environment…
+How to Capitalise on What You Can In Your Environment

 This whole situation has been grim, hasn’t it?
 Every business has felt it.

 Worse still, because everyone has been worried about their own situation, it can feel like your troubles are being ignored.

 The good news is, there are opportunities out there for businesses and you’ve got to capitalise on what you can and make the best of this situation.